burakerdilb/burakerdilb.github.io/_posts/2024-03-15-notebooklm-post.md

 Getting Started with NotebookLM
 ======
 If you're interested in trying this tool for your studies, you can access NotebookLM through [Google's official platform](https://notebooklm.google/).
-For examples of how I've used it in my aircraft design studies, you can check out my course materials at my [academic website](https://burakerdilb.github.io/courses/uck-courses).
+For examples of how I've used it in my aircraft design studies, you can check out my course materials at my [website](https://burakerdilb.github.io/courses/uck-courses).

 The Future of Learning
 ------